-THE BOARD OF DIRECTORS RECOMMENDS A VOTE OF "FOR" THE ELECTION OF EACH OF THE NOMINEES AND FOR RATIFICATION OF MOSS ADAMS LLP AS THE COMPANY'S INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS FOR THE YEAR ENDING DECEMBER 31, 1999.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE OF "FOR" THE ELECTION OF EACH OF THE NOMINEES, "FOR" THE AMENDMENT OF THE CERTIFICATE OF INCORPORATION, AND "FOR" RATIFICATION OF MOSS ADAMS LLP AS THE COMPANY'S INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS FOR THE YEAR ENDING DECEMBER 31, 2000.
 ALL PROPOSALS TO BE ACTED UPON ARE PROPOSALS OF THE COMPANY.
-IF ANY OTHER BUSINESS IS PRESENTED AT THE MEETING, THIS PROXY SHALL BE VOTED BY THE PROXYHOLDERS IN ACCORDANCE WITH THE RECOMMENDATIONS OF A MAJORITY OF THE BOARD OF DIRECTORS.
+IF ANY OTHER BUSINESS IS PRESENTED AT THE MEETING, THIS PROXY SHALL BE VOTED BY THE PROXYHOLDERS IN ACCORDANCE WITH

-The undersigned hereby ratifies and confirms all that said attorneys and proxyholders, or either of them, or their substitutes, shall lawfully do or cause to be done by virtue hereof, and hereby revokes any and all proxies heretofore given by the undersigned to vote at the Meeting.
-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting and the Proxy Statement accompanying said notice.
+The undersigned hereby ratifies and confirms all that said attorneys and Proxyholders, or either of them, or their substitutes, shall lawfully do or cause to be done by virtue hereof, and hereby revokes any and all proxies heretofore given by the undersigned to vote at the Meeting.
+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting and the Proxy

+Date:

-Date: (Name of Stockholder, Printed) (Signature of Stockholder) (Name of Stockholder, Printed)
+(Name of Stockholder, Printed)

 (Signature of Stockholder)

+(Name of Stockholder, Printed)

+(Signature of Stockholder)

 (Please date this Proxy and sign your name as it appears on your stock certificate(s).
 Executors, administrators, trustees, etc., should give their full titles.
 All joint owners should sign.)

-I (We) do [] do not [] expect to attend the Meeting.
+I (We) do do not expect to attend the Meeting.

 This Proxy will be voted "FOR" the election of all nominees whose names appear above unless authority to do so is withheld.
-Unless "AGAINST" or "ABSTAIN" is indicated, the Proxy will be voted "FOR" the ratification of the appointment of Moss Adams LLP as the Company's independent auditors.
+Unless "AGAINST" or "ABSTAIN" is indicated, the Proxy will be voted "FOR" the amendment of the Certificate of Incorporation to increase the number of authorized shares of Common Stock, and "FOR" the ratification of the appointment of Moss Adams LLP as the Company's independent auditors.
 PLEASE SIGN, DATE AND RETURN THIS PROXY AS PROMPTLY AS POSSIBLE IN THE POSTAGE PREPAID ENVELOPE PROVIDED.